Radiologist Education & Training

 - Can I ask the radiologist to tell me what he or she thinks?
-The short answer to this question is "yes," but there are some caveats that are described in more detail in Your Rights as a Patient in an Imaging Department.
+The short answer to this question is "yes," but there are some caveats.

 - Is the radiologist responsible for the other employees in the hospital department?
 Radiologists generally do not work for the hospital and do not have any sort of control over hospital employees.
 However, there are long-held health-care conventions that make the radiologist the "captain of the ship," and many radiologists accept that role.